-1 Introduction
+1 MT_RAYOR

-A raytracing system for the analysis of grazing incidence X-ray telescopes has been developed at the Technical University of Denmark, National Space Institute.
-It is based on the Yorick interpreted language (David H. Munro, University of California, Lawrence Livermore National Laboratory, 1994) and the FITS (Wells et al., 1981, A&A Suppl.
-44, 363, and Harten et al., 1988, A&A Suppl.
-73, 365, for the table extension) data storage standard.
+This raytracing system for the analysis of axially symmetric grazing incidence X-ray telescopes has been developed at the Technical University of Denmark, National Space Institute.
+It is based on the Yorick interpreted language1 and the FITS data storage format2.

 The X-ray telescopes that can be analyzed are of the nested mirror type based on ideal geometry but including realistic scattering and surface perturbations.
-The mirror surface reflecting properties are allowed to change from mirror to mirror and also within the mirror shells themselves.
+The mirror surface reflecting properties are allowed to change from mirror to mirror.